 Regarding the attention to self and its connectivity with the "over soul," in your writing, you seem to have an attention to that larger good outside the self—

 One of my favorite expressions is from Denise Levertov: "The progression seems clear to me: from Reverence for Life to Attention to Life, from Attention to Life to a highly developed Seeing and Hearing, from Seeing and Hearing (faculties almost indistinguishable for the poet) to the Discovery and Revelation of Form, from Form to Song."
 She's talking about attending to the poem, attending to nature.
 You know, that attending makes you religious, makes you compassionate I wish I would have said that!

 You mentioned that things have "gone wrong."
 What has gone wrong?

 An incredible shamelessness that our country is best.
 We don't feel shame that we torture people, we don't feel any shame or repercussions that we bomb children, that we use depleted uranium.
 We've had this consciousness shift—before, at least people hid these acts.
 They would have been ashamed of them.
 Now it's all done so blatantly.
 People think it's okay.
 And that feels dangerous.
 A lot has gone bad.

-In that same vein, do you think the culture's veering toward entertainment, and away from the ans, is emblematic of that shift?
+In that same vein, do you think the culture's veering toward entertainment, and away from the arts, is emblematic of that shift?